-We have visited Valencia more than once, and can assure you can do many activities.
+We have visited Valencia more than once, and assure you there are many activities.
 It is a city that will surprise you – in many good ways.

 Why?
-Because Valencia is the place where Paella was born, where Spanish people live happily and one of the biggest and best festival in Spain takes place, Las Fallas.
+Because Valencia is the place where Paella was born, where Spanish people live happily and one of the biggest and best festivals in Spain takes place, Las Fallas.

 Las Fallas festival is even recognized by UNESCO heritage as a Festival of International Tourist Interest.

 You should experience “Las Fallas” at least once in your life.

 But I don’t want to jump too far forward, stay here with me and discover all the things to do in Valencia Spain, as well as the things to do near Valencia.

 Blame me not, you will start looking for flights right after this list.

 List of Things to do in Valencia, Spain

 This is our list of the best things to do when visiting Valencia.
 It covers everything from culinary experiences like food and drinks to water sports, party, nightlife, culture and architecture.